YBrady/03-PDA-Assignment-numpy.random/README.md

 ___________________________________________

 This Assignment was written in a Jupyter Notebook located in this repository.
-PLease download this Jupyter Notebook to see the assignment details.
+Please download this Jupyter Notebook to see the assignment details in full.
+Github rendering of the Jupyter Notebook results in various errors including:
+* Some images not being displayed correctly.
+* HTML not being displayed.
+* Links within the document not functioning.
+* Complex LaTex not rendering properly.

+All the above works perfectly in native Jupyter Notebook.

 To run the notebook, open it and go to Kernel -> Clear and Run All.
 This will not go to completion - see warning below.